lochus/lochus.github.io/docs/_posts/2020-07-13-rgbCTF-iconic.md

 ---
-title: "rgbCTF - Name a more iconic band"
+title: "rgbCTF: Name a more iconic band"
 categories:
   - rgbCTF
 tags: